 Women who labor at the Maternity Center may need or prefer more advanced medical interventions and access to epidurals for pain control.

 The Birth Place, on the other hand, is for expectant mothers who prefer less medical intervention and a more home-like environment.

 “Birthing at the Birth Center is an option for women who meet specific criteria, and we have protocols and processes to ensure this is a safe way to deliver,” McGivney-Liechti said.

 If a mom-to-be prefers or needs the resources of the Maternity Center – for example due to multiple births or pregnancy complications — her certified nurse midwife can deliver there as well.

 “We have hospital privileges, and we stay on the woman’s team through the whole process,” said McGivney-Liechti.
 “To be a good midwife, you need a great obstetrician.
 We co-manage.
 We work together.”

 Midwives and physicians maintain a collaborative relationship, because midwifery is part of a continuum of care.
-In fact, many St. Elizabeth obstetricians, neonatologists and pediatricians were involved in the planning process for the Good Life Birth Place.
+In fact, many St. Elizabeth obstetricians, neonatologists and pediatricians were involved in the planning process for the Birth Center.